zdravkov/kendo-docs/api/wrappers/jsp/treeview/animation-expand.md

 ### effects `String`

-A whitespace-delimited string of animation effects that are utilized when a
+A whitespace-delimited string of animation effects that are utilized when a TreeView node is expanded.
+Options include "expandVertical" and "fadeIn".

 #### Example
     <kendo:treeView-animation-expand effects="effects">